Frequently Asked Questions

 What do I need to do if this is my first time applying for aid?

 US citizens: As with returning US students who apply for financial aid, we ask that you complete your federal income taxes, then complete the CSS Profile Form as well as the FAFSA.
 Students who do not complete a financial aid application prior to admission will not be considered for College grant assistance for two award years.

 When is the aid application due?

 All application materials are due April 30th in advance of the upcoming academic year.
+Required tax returns and income documentation relates to two tax years prior to the beginning of the school year.
 Though the government may allow tax filing extensions, it does not mean Colby can allow the same extension to apply for Colby financial aid.
-Tax returns and income documentation are for the most recent calendar year ended.

 How soon are applications reviewed?